Touring Nashville’s Hatch Show Print, One of America’s Oldest Letterpress Print Shops

 Discoveries such as these repurposed shelves are made here all the time.

-Making the Old “New” and the New “Old”
+Making the Old “New” and the New “Old” in Nashville

 The guide with the Tennessee accent then took charge in the classroom space where the walls are plastered from floor to ceiling with colorful posters.
 She expertly led us through a broad history of Hatch Show Print from 1879 to the present day.